AveYo/MediaCreationTool.bat/README.md

 Get RP/BETA/DEV 11 builds via Windows Update on allegedly "unsupported" hardware
 --------------------------------------------------------------------------------
+Step 1: use [Skip_TPM_Check_on_Dynamic_Update.cmd](bypass11/Skip_TPM_Check_on_Dynamic_Update.cmd) to automatically bypass setup requirements
+_It's a set it and forget it script, with built-in undo - v7 using more reliable /Product Server trick_

-Step 1: use [OfflineInsiderEnroll](https://github.com/abbodi1406/offlineinsiderenroll) to subscribe to the channel you want
+Step 2: use [OfflineInsiderEnroll](https://github.com/abbodi1406/offlineinsiderenroll) to subscribe to the channel you want
 _while on 10, use BETA for Windows 11 22000.x builds (release), DEV for Windows 11 225xx.x builds (experimental)_

-Step 2: use [Skip_TPM_Check_on_Dynamic_Update.cmd](bypass11/Skip_TPM_Check_on_Dynamic_Update.cmd) to automatically bypass setup requirements
-_It's a set it and forget it script, with built-in undo - v6 using more reliable /Product Server trick_

 Step 3: check for updates via Settings - Windows Update and select Upgrade to Windows 11